 By: Jonathan Waldern, Ph.D, Founder and CEO

-The disclosure was significant because it clearly demonstrates growing industry interest in DigiLens Waveguide Diffractive Optics as the technical base for an emerging breed of augmented reality (AR) displays and sensors for enterprise and consumer applications.
-Collaborating with their top AR engineers, we will jointly focus on application acceleration and manufacturing improvements, expecially with yield and cost.
+The disclosure was significant because it clearly demonstrates growing industry interest in DigiLens’ waveguide diffractive optics technology as the technical base for an emerging breed of augmented reality (AR) displays and sensors for enterprise and consumer applications.
+Collaborating with their top AR engineers, we will jointly focus on application acceleration and manufacturing improvements, especially with yield and cost.

-You probably know their names.
-But do you know why they might be collaborating with DigiLens?
+You probably know their names, but do you know why they are collaborating with DigiLens?

-Continental, one of the world’s top five auto suppliers, really shouldn’t be much of a surprise.
-They’ve been at the forefront of embedding AR technology into vehicle windshields to enhance driver safety.
-The idea is to superimpose all relevant driving information at eye level so drivers don’t have to turn their attention away from the road to check their speed, fuel level or anything else.
-With its investment in DigiLens, Continental says it hopes to also accelerate adoption of autonomous driving by letting drivers see what the robot is seeing.
-To that end, Continental demonstrated early versions of its AR-HUD technology at the CES 2017 trade show in Las Vegas earlier this month.
+Continental, one of the world’s top five auto suppliers, shouldn’t be much of a surprise.
+They’ve been at the forefront of embedding AR technology into vehicles to enhance driver safety.
+The idea is to superimpose all relevant driving information at eye level so drivers don’t have to turn their attention away from the road to check their speed, fuel level—anything.
+Continental’s investment in DigiLens hopes to accelerate adoption of autonomous driving by letting drivers see what the robot is seeing.
+To that end, Continental demonstrated early versions of its AR head-up display (HUD) technology at the CES 2017 trade show in Las Vegas earlier this month.

-Foxconn, the world’s largest contract electronics manufacturer, is no stranger to AR either.
+Foxconn, the world’s largest contract electronics manufacturer, is no stranger to AR.
 The Taiwanese company, which produces iPhones among other well-known brands, has held (and sold) many AR patents over the years and is constantly looking to use AR and advanced robotics to help improve operational efficiency, while holding down costs.
-It sees DigiLens Waveguide technology as a way of accomplishing those goals while bringing quality, affordable products to businesses and consumers.
+It sees DigiLens’ waveguide technology as a way of accomplishing those goals while bringing quality, affordable products to businesses and consumers.

 Panasonic, of course, is well known as one of the world’s largest Japanese electronics producers.
 But did you know it’s also a leader in automotive infotainment and connectivity system solutions?
-As such, Panasonic is constantly looking for ways to enhance the driving experience, and even showed a concept car at CES 2017 in Las Vegas that included car windows with AR capability (part of its eCockpit vision) and a 4K tablet screen in the middle of the cabin.
-DigiLens will collaborate with Panasonic to develop electronic components for Head-Up Display (HUD) projectors, mirrors, optic lenses and displays to enable these and other types of scenarios.
+As such, Panasonic is constantly looking for ways to enhance the driving experience.
+They showed a concept car at CES 2017 in Las Vegas that included car windows with AR capability (part of its eCockpit vision) and a 4K tablet screen in the middle of the cabin.
+DigiLens will collaborate with Panasonic to develop electronic components for HUD projectors, mirrors, optic lenses and displays.

-The technology giant has been constantly honing and demonstrating smartglasses for the last 12 years or so.
-And although their current offering is presently monochrome and has a narrow field of view, they are building an enthusiastic developer community around enterprise applications that do everything from warehouse picking to improving aircraft maintenance.
-By combining joint technology assets, DigiLens and Sony will partner to develop full-color, high-efficiency AR-enabled smartglasses to accelerate market adoption.
+The technology giant has been demonstrating smart glasses for the last 12 years or so.
+Although their current offering is monochrome with a narrow field of view, they are building an enthusiastic developer community around enterprise applications, everything from warehouse picking to improving aircraft maintenance.
+By combining joint technology assets, DigiLens and Sony will partner to develop full-color, high-efficiency AR-enabled smart glasses to accelerate market adoption.

 The sky’s the limit, and DigiLens is thrilled to be working with so many innovators to deliver precision optical systems for AR-enabled HUDs, eyewear and other business and consumer electronics.